 Tune Out the Noise

-I remember being feeling a little defensive about my pregnancy, and wondering if some people might think it happened too soon, or worse, that it was an antidote to my sadness.
-In grief, just like in regular life, people say things that feel hurtful, or you may not agree with their assessment.
+I remember feeling a little defensive about my pregnancy; wondering if some people might think it happened too soon, or worse, that it was an antidote to my sadness.
+In grief, just like in regular life, people say things that feel hurtful.
+You may not agree with their assessment.
 Maybe your pregnancy was planned, maybe it wasn’t.
 You don’t need to rationalize or explain your choices.

 Use the Internet Wisely

 It was 2007 when I was pregnant and grieving, and there were far fewer online resources about pregnancy than there are now.
 Pregnant women in general face an avalanche of advice and warnings, often focusing on what can go wrong.
 Be informed but not overly so.
 If you’re concerned that grief is affecting your pregnancy via depression or anxiety then, by all means, tell your doctor—but don’t scour the internet for answers.
 On the other hand, the internet can be a great place to find commiseration from other bereaved mothers-to-be.